hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 <a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

 For ESX deployments, two specific networks must be installed and configured for the VMware vCenter environment.
-The network is used for communication between specific aspects of vCenterL
+The network is used for communication between specific aspects of vCenter:

 - the OVSvApp communicates with the Neutron message queue

-- the Computer service communicates with the vCenter Proxy
+- the Compute service communicates with the vCenter Proxy

 - the vCenter Proxy communicates with the message queue for the Compute and Volume Operations services.

-- the EON communicates with the vCenter server.
+- the EON service sub-component communicates with the vCenter server.

 The initial installation of the cloud will install the 2 initial Object Storage nodes.
 All additional Object Storage nodes will be installed using customer procedures after the initial install.